-The Company currently has an equipment lease pool comprising a total of approximately 14,500 seismic recording channels (each channel being capable of electronically converting seismic data from analog to digital format and transmitting the digital data), geophones and cables, earth vibrators, peripheral equipment and survey and other equipment.
-All of the Company's lease pool equipment is manufactured by leading seismic equipment manufacturers and is widely used in the seismic industry.
+The Company currently has an equipment lease pool comprising a total of approximately 12,000 seismic recording channels (each channel being capable of electronically converting seismic data from analog to digital format and transmitting the digital data), and various peripheral equipment such as geophones, geophysical cables, earth vibrators, survey equipment and other items.
+All of the Company's lease pool equipment is manufactured by reading seismic equipment manufacturers and is widely used in the seismic industry.